The Mediterranean route of Europe

 Click here to see route on ViaMichelin

-By car from Ljubljana (Slovenia): Rupa-Rijeka border crossing – island of Krk (crossing the bridge) – Valbiska ferry port – ferry to Merag – islands of Cres and Lošinj; it is also possible via the Rupa-Rijeka border crossing – Opatija – Brestova ferry port – ferry to Porozina – islands of Cres and Lošinj.
+By car from Ljubljana (Slovenia): Rupa - Rijeka border crossing – island of Krk (crossing the bridge - free of charge from June 15th) – Valbiska ferry port – ferry to Merag – islands of Cres and Lošinj; it is also possible via the Rupa-Rijeka border crossing – Opatija – Brestova ferry port – ferry to Porozina – islands of Cres and Lošinj.

 More information on:

 The ferry ride takes approximately 20 minutes.
-You will buy the tickets in the port, they cannot be reserved.
+You can buy tickets at the port, they cannot be reserved in advance.

 Arrival by Bus